andySigler/nodela/README.md

 By selecting the current bit and cut depth, Nodela will decide the best settings to run at.
 This will prevent bits from breaking, and greatly decrease your cut time.

+####New Bed Design

+Repository also includes a redesigned bed plate, in order to avoid using any tape.
+The `roland_bed.ai` file inside `./resources` was designed to be laser cut into flat delrin.
+With the delrin plate attached to the Roland, click `Load Facing Plan' in the interface, and run the job to face the delrin and drill holes.
+Threaded inserts are then hammered into the holes, and washers are used to hold down the PCB.

 ###Warning
 #####(or what nodela does not do)